ryvasa/go-super-farmer-mail-service/README.md

 ## Note

-This is a simple service to email of the super farmer.
+This is a simple service to email the super farmer.
-Please read demain service for more information.
+Please read the main service for more information.

 ## Development